rscircus/rscircus.github.io/content/posts/2020-01-21-tinker-kubecloud.md

 which already takes care of plenty of things.
 However, you need to explore on Hypriot's page how to set up all the files going into the flash tool.
 See [here for more details](https://blog.hypriot.com/post/cloud-init-cloud-on-hypriot-x64/).
 The investment is worth it, as you can use these templates for the slave Pis later on.
 Further you can also use a more recent HypriotOS image.

-Assuming our wifi config is OK we should be able to ping `black-pearl.yourdomain` in our network.
+Assuming our wifi config is OK, we should be able to ping `black-pearl.yourdomain` in our network.
 To get an overview of our topology we can use `nmap` , e.g.,

 ```
 sudo nmap -sn 192.168.1.0/24